-The EMRA signals were designed and built for Centralized Traffic Control (CTC) operation using a dispatcher.
-When we are not using a dispatcher we want to have the signals operate in a prototypical automatic fashion.
+The EMRA signals were designed and built for Centralized Traffic Control (CTC) operation with a dispatcher.
+When we are not using a dispatcher, we want to have the signals operate in a prototypical automatic fashion.
 The Monashee Pacific would probably have used a signal control scheme called [Absolute Permissive Block (APB)] to achieve this.
 Since CTC signal configuration is different than that used on APB, we need to use a modified version.
 This version uses a 'Headblock' which we have with our CTC OS sections (called a Control Point (CP) on some railroads).

 All of our signals were handbuilt by a member with the exception of the semaphores.